situjet/ESCHER-Swarm-Solver/docs/cfr/GUIDE TO CFR.md

 ![Regret equation](regret.png)

-What this means is that regret is defined as the difference between the action you *wish* you took, instead of the action you actually took.
+What this means is that regret is defined as the difference between the action you *wish* you took *in hindsight*, instead of the action you actually took.
 In other words, the better action to take at that time was action *a*, but you actually took action *a'* according to your mixed strategy, which incurs regret.
 We then have cumulative regret, which is, for an action *a*, how much better it would've been to take action *a* over all other actions prescribed by the mixed strategy.
+The hindsight part is important - it asks what would of happened if your strategy specifically consistently decided to *deviate at this specific point*.

 To use chess as an example, let's assume you moved a pawn on the rook file as your opening move (this is generally considered one of the worst opening moves).
 In comparision, a good opening move would be pawn to e5 (center file).
 Then, if we compared the utilities of the two, evidentally the better move accumulates positive regret.